Adding Code to A WordPress Header or Footer

 Once the plugin is installed, you should be able to navigate to Settings > Header and Footer in your dashboard.

 There’s a lot you can accomplish on this page.
-In the first two fields you can add code to your header.
+In the first two fields you can add code to your header section.
 The left-hand field adds the code to every page on your site – this is useful for Google Analytics, for example.
 The right-hand field will add the code only to your home page.

-The next fields add code to the body and footer of your pages.
+The next fields add code to the body and footer code of your pages.
 The fields on the left are for desktop viewing, while the ones on the right are for mobile versions of your code.
 Once you’re done editing, don’t forget to click on the Save button at the bottom of the screen.

 Improve Your Site’s Experience With WP Engine